Chaste/Chaste.github.io/site/content/docs/user-tutorials/WritingPdeSolversTwo.md

 ---
-title : "Writing Pde Solvers Two Tutorial"
+title : "Writing Pde Solvers Two"
-summary: "This tutorial is automatically generated from the file pde/test/tutorials/TestWritingPdeSolversTwoTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "Introduction"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestWritingPdeSolversTwoTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/pde/test/tutorials/TestWritingPdeSolversTwoTutorial.hpp) at revision [ea156f65b506](https://github.com/Chaste/Chaste/commit/ea156f65b5060d2d711624f573a9ee17d1a6231a).
+Note that the code is given in full at the bottom of the page.

-## Introduction
+### Introduction

 In the previous tutorial we showed how a PDE solver could be written for the 'simple' case in which the FEM discretisation leads to a linear system Ax=b where